ZionX42/ucf-dev-milstone-project/README.md

 ## Acknowledgements

-I received learnings & tutorials on how to build the bootstrap website from this YouTube channel: Responsive Bootstrap Website Start To Finish with Bootstrap 4, HTML5 & CSS3
+I received learnings & tutorials on how to build the bootstrap website from this YouTube channel: Responsive Bootstrap Website Start To Finish with Bootstrap 4, HTML5 & CSS3.

+I also received valuable guidance from my mentor Rohit Sharma who advised me on how to be a better programmer.

 ### References
 README reference was from this readme file: https://github.com/D0nni387/Luxury-Door-Solutions/blob/master/README.md